 A hernia occurs when an organ or piece of tissue protrudes from the space in which it is normally contained.
 Symptoms of a hernia include pain, nausea, vomiting, bowel obstruction, and fever.
 Hernias are diagnosed by a physical exam and imaging tests.
 Some hernias may be held in place with a supportive belt.
 Other hernias require surgical repair.
 The prognosis of people who undergo elective hernia repair tends to be good.
-Read more: Hernia Article
+Read more: Hernia (Abdominal Hernia) Article

 Multimedia: Slideshows, Images & Quizzes